OOH companies looking for fresh, unique, and creative PSAs can order inventory from these national public service

-The National Park Foundation, the official charity of America’s national parks, is launching a nationwide public awareness and education campaign celebrating the milestone centennial anniversary of the National Park Service in 2016.
+The National Park Foundation, the official charity of America’s national parks, launched a nationwide public awareness and education campaign celebrating the milestone centennial anniversary of the National Park Service in 2016.
 Much more than just a birthday party, the Centennial will enable Americans to discover and reconnect with their public lands.
 The goal is to ensure these special places and sites are sustained and enjoyed for the next 100 years.

 The National Park Foundation has partnered with OAAA and its members using the OOH medium to drive awareness and understanding of parks and deepen public engagement.

 Phase III of the Find Your Park public service campaign uses national park locations to symbolize the Centennial of the National Park Service, each image representing the numeral 100.
 This phase continues to help increase awareness of all that the National Park Service is and does while celebrating its 100th birthday.
 This creative will be featured on billboards, buses, bus shelters, and other OOH formats across the country from April through September.

 Digital OOH such as digital billboards and place-based digital networks will also feature the campaign, encouraging citizens to find their parks wherever they may be.

 Click here to download creative files for digital OOH.

 ** All campaign materials and creative should be posted between April 15 - August 31, 2016. **

 Since its inception, the OOH advertising industry has worked with The Ad Council to bring public service programs to the American people with more than $250 million in donated space each year.
 The tradition continues with more than a dozen OOH campaigns available at no cost.

 Log on to The Ad Council’s new distribution platform PSA Central to view available OOH inventory in paper, flex, and digital formats.